boomlinde/sf/README.md

     executed
 -   machine: contains two codebufs, two stacks and a small scratch memory.
-One data stack and one "return stack" (which isn't actually a return stack in FOrth Haiku Salon and can be used across word boundaries); one main codebuf and one macro codebuf that holds compiled words
+One data stack and one "return stack" (which isn't actually a return stack in Forth Haiku Salon and can be used across word boundaries); one main codebuf and one macro codebuf that holds compiled words
 -   readfile: function to read a file by filename, allocating space for